CHPrado/dev-finder/README.md

 ## lookingforDev

-An app where you can look for a developer using a gihub username and it will display it's user gihub information with a text field for you to add some notes.
+An app where you can look for a developer using a github username and it will display it's user github information with a text field for you to add some notes.

 ## CONFIGURATION